modelica/ModelicaSpecification/RationaleMCP/0033/predefined-plots.md

 # Structure of annotations
 The purpose of this document is to facilitate discussion around the actual structure and scope of standardized annotations for predefined plots.
-The starting point is taken from an email previously send to MAP-Lib, which was based on Wolfram SystemModeler's current vendor-specific annotatios, but removing the `__Wolfram` part and just a tiny bit of cleanup.
+The starting point was taken from an email previously send to MAP-Lib, which was based on Wolfram SystemModeler's current vendor-specific annotatios, but removing the `__Wolfram` part and just a tiny bit of cleanup.

 ## Simulation model top level annotation
 A model's class annotation might look like this: